Multiple sclerosis overview

 Progression of symptoms in benign MS

-All forms of MS are unpredictable, with varying severity of symptoms and progression of symptom onset.
+All forms of MS are unpredictable, with varying severity of symptoms.
+Progression of symptom onset varies also.
 Common symptoms of MS include:

 - visual disturbances